Equity Commons is spearheading innovative approaches to increase empathy via cutting-edge technology.

 EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP

-Dr. Aubrey J. Grant is the Chief Equity Officer and Co-Founder of Equity Commons.
+Dr. Aubrey J. Grant is the Chief Medical Officer and Co-Founder of Equity Commons.
 Dr. Grant is also a practicing clinical sports cardiologist and Director of Cardiovascular Sport & Performance with MedStar Health.
 Prior to that, he was a clinical sports cardiologist at the Harvard Massachusetts General Hospital.
 In addition, he is dedicated to investigating health disparities and bias in medicine - whether through bias in experiments, patient interactions, or decision making.

 As a medical resident at Emory University, he published research highlighting disparities in heart transplants and the effects of food deserts on cardiovascular risk.
 As a cardiology fellow at Georgetown University, he began serving with the American Heart Association to raise awareness on inequities in medicine.